Model Preserving Compression for Neural Networks: Pruning with interpolative decompositions

-\paragraph{A generalization bound for the pruned network} A key feature of our ID based pruning method is that it can be used to dynamically select the width of the pruned network to maintain a desired accuracy when compared with the full model.
-This allows us to provide generalization guarantees for the pruned network in terms of generalization of the full model and the accuracy of the ID.
+A key feature of our ID based pruning method is that it can be used to dynamically select the width of the pruned network to maintain a desired accuracy when compared with the full model.
+This allows us to provide generalization guarantees for the compressed network in terms of generalization of the full model and the accuracy of the ID.
 We state the results for a single hidden fully connected layer with scalar output (i.e., $c=1$) and squared loss.
 They can be extended to more complex networks (at the expense of more complicated dependence on the accuracy each layer is pruned to), more general Lipschitz continuous loss functions, and vector valued output.
 We defer all proofs to the supplementary material.

 Assume $(x,y)\sim \cD$ where $x\in\R^d,$ $y\in\R,$ and the distribution $\cD$ is supported on a compact domain $\Omega_x\times\Omega_y$.
 We let $\mathcal{R}_0 = \mathbb{E}_{(x,y) \sim \cD}(\|({u}^\top g({W}^\top x)- y)\|^2)$ denote the true risk of the trained full model and $\mathcal{R}_p = \mathbb{E}_{(x,y) \sim \cD}(\|({\widehat{u}}^\top g({\widehat{W}}^\top x)- y)\|^2)$ be the risk of the pruned model.
 (Since $c=1$ we let $u\in\R^m$ denote the last layer.)
 We also define the empirical risk $\widehat{\cR}_{ID}$ of approximating the full model with our pruned model as